VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-06-07-ticks-and-grids.md

 custom_js: ticks-and-grids
 ---

-An easy way to create grid lines with D3 is to use axis ticks, where the tick is the height of the plot on the x axis and the width of the plot on the y axis.
+An easy way to create grid lines with D3 is to use axis ticks, making the tick the height of the plot on the x axis and the width of the plot on the y axis.
 Thusly:

     var x_axis = d3.svg.axis()
         .tickSize(-plot_height)